Max17777/onlybundlr/README.md

 (TODO: Update URLS once the project is moved to Bundlr GitHub)

 Think of this quest like a coloring book.
 Just as a coloring book creates structure for you to make art, we've created a framework project you'll use to build a full application.
-The pieces you build will help you learn Bundlr and Lens.
+The pieces you build will help you learn how to build with Bundlr and Lens.

 All of the code for this project is contained in the [GitHub repository](https://github.com/lukecd/onlybundlr), there are two branches: